 16. Master Roshi (Dragon Ball)

-The legendary Turtle Hermit from Dragon Ball will of course made it into the list, although some of you might complain on how he is placed quite low on the list.
+The legendary Turtle Hermit from Dragon Ball made it into the list, although some of you might complain on how he is placed quite low on the list.
 But again as I mentioned, you will understand when you see who else tops him as a better teacher.

 It is thanks to him that Goku and Krillin have become great martial artists.
 Though he has a perverted mind, it does not really matter considering his skill is literally no joke and he can teach quite well.